Catholic Education's response to Religious Discrimination Legislation

 - The Human Rights Legislation Amendment Bill 2021

-There are two Inquiries relating to the legislation that are reporting back by 4 February 2022.
-They are:
+There were two Inquiries relating to the legislation that reported back to the Parliament on 4 February 2022:

 Catholic Education’s submission to the Joint Parliamentary Committee on Human Rights is focused on those sections in the Religious Discrimination Bill 2021 and related bills that are related to schools and school systems, specifically:

 - Part 2 – Conduct etc. that is not discrimination

 - Clause 11 – Conduct in relation to employment by religious educational institutions—overriding certain State and Territory laws